 It’s possible to make a dandruff-fighting hair mixture that contains turmeric.

-It’s believed that regularly using a turmeric-infused scalp mask works by rejuvenating dry skin which, in turn, helps reduce the number of dandruff flakes over time.16
+It’s believed that regularly using a turmeric-infused scalp mask works by rejuvenating dry skin which, in turn, helps manage the number of dandruff flakes over time.9

 Try this - Simply combine ½ teaspoon of turmeric with coconut oil or milk and then mix the ingredients all together until they form a smooth paste.
 Apply the paste to your scalp and leave it to work its magic for around one to two hours.
 Rinse the mixture off with warm water.
 Repeat once a week.

 The health and wider health benefits of turmeric are widespread.
-From helping reduce inflammation, easing arthritis and helping digestion, to giving food an extra hit of flavour, brightening your smile and moisturising your skin.
+From helping to manage sensitivities, easing arthritis and helping digestion, to giving food an extra hit of flavour, brightening your smile and moisturising your skin.

 Handpicked content: Vibrant tropical smoothie